 - Do cGMP records clearly show how the process is controlled lot-to-lot?

-The best sugar-free gummy vitamins aren’t defined by a single ingredient choice.
-They’re defined by a manufacturer’s ability to engineer and control the full system-formula, water activity, processing parameters, packaging, and cGMP documentation-so the product stays stable, consistent, and enjoyable throughout its shelf life.
+The best sugar-free gummy vitamins don't come from a single ingredient choice.
+They come from a manufacturer’s ability to engineer and control the full system — formula, water activity, processing parameters, packaging, and cGMP documentation — so the product stays stable, consistent, and enjoyable throughout its shelf life.

 If you’re building a sugar-free gummy, the winning move is rarely a clever sweetener.
 It’s disciplined control of aw and the processes that keep it where it needs to be.